Characterization of the dissolution of water microdroplets in oil: Materials and Methods

 \subsection{Droplet generation}

 Water in oil emulsions were generated using a rotating fluid-based method (similar to \cite{umbanhowar2000monodisperse}) illustrated in Fig.\ref{fig:workflow}.a.
 A standard plastic, hydrophobic Petri dish (Greiner) with a diameter of $35\,\si{\milli \metre}$ was placed onto a rotating platform, then filled with $1\,\si{\milli \litre}$ oil using a handheld pipette.
-The following oils were investigated: mineral oil, mineral oil mixed with $0.5\,(\mathrm{vol}\si{\percent})$ Span80 (Fluka Analytical), silicone oil (AR 20), silicone oil mixed with $0.2\,(\mathrm{vol}\si{\percent})$ Triton X-100, fluorinated oil (HFE-7500 3M$^\mathrm{TM}$ Novec$^\mathrm{TM}$) and olive oil (Bertolli).
+The following oils were investigated: mineral oil (Sigma M8410, density: $0.85\, g/ml$ ), mineral oil mixed with $0.5\,(\mathrm{vol}\si{\percent})$ Span80 (Fluka Analytical), silicone oil (AR 20, density: $1.01\, g/ml$ ) and silicone oil mixed with $0.2\,(\mathrm{vol}\si{\percent})$ Triton X-100.
 All materials were purchased from Sigma-Aldrich unless otherwise stated.
 The custom made platform was rotated by a PC fan (Coolink).
 Frequency of spinning was monitored by the tachometric output of the fan.
 We applied $360$ rotations per minute (rpm) corresponding to a speed of $~ 37\,\si[per-mode=symbol]{\centi \metre \per \second }$ at the tip of the micropipette.

 Once the dish was spinning, a glass micropipette (inner diameter $d=50\,\si{\micro \metre}$) was immersed into the oil from above to a depth of max $1\,\si{\milli\metre}$ and a distance from the axis of rotation of $1\,\si{\centi\metre}$.
 The other end of the micropipette was connected to an elevated plastic syringe through a PTFE tube with an inner diameter of 1 mm, interrupted by a normally closed valve.
 The entire fluidic system was filled with deionized water (Seralpur AP30, Seral).
 After immersing the tip of the micropipette in the oil, the valve was opened for one minute.
 During this time, a flow commenced through the micropipette due to the applied hydrostatic pressure of $2500\,\si{\pascal}$.
 As the water entered the rotating oil from the micropipette, it was separated into nanoliter scale droplets by the shear force acting on its surface.
 After one minute, the micropipette was removed from the oil, the rotation was stopped, and the Petri dish with the droplets inside was placed onto the microscope for time-lapse analysis (Fig.\ref{fig:workflow}.b).
 The oil layer in the Petri dish was $~1\,\si{\milli\metre}$ thick with its top surface exposed to the room temperature ($~23\,\si{\degreeCelsius}$), unsaturated air.
 Using such a setup, water molecules can diffuse from the oil to the air.
 This condition ensures the permanent low concentration of dissolved water in oil at this surface.
 Using dry air or nitrogen above the dish can further improve the precision of the experiment.